 What to Serve with Healthy Orange Chicken

-Steamed Vegetables: Serve with a side of steamed broccoli, snap peas, or bok choy.
+Steamed Vegetables: Serve with a side of steamed broccoli, snap peas, or butter lettuce salad.

 Asian Slaw: A crunchy, tangy slaw made with cabbage, carrots, and a sesame dressing pairs beautifully with the flavors of the orange chicken.